 Known For: The Cirque de Gavarnie is one of the most unique mountains in France.
 It’s got a mid-range elevation that definitely is nowhere near as tall as some of the Alpine mountains.
 However, the Cirque de Gavarnie is unique because it’s a natural amphitheater of rock and stone with a large circular flat grassland surrounded by huge soaring rock walls and ridges.
 It’s truly a sight to see if you are visiting France.
-The enormous rock walls sheer faced and the summit and ridges are beautifully capped with snow.
+The enormous rock walls are sheer-faced and the summit and ridges are beautifully capped with snow.

 You can explore Cirque de Gavarnie but it’s a bit of a journey to get there.
-You can go on foot or you can ride a horse to get up most of the mountain, although at the highest elevations you will need to do some rock scrambling so you will need to be on foot.
-First you will need to get from the village of Gavarnie to the flat grass bowl of the mountain which is a bit of a hike.
+You can go on foot or you can ride a horse to get up most of the mountain, although, at the highest elevations, you will need to do some rock scrambling so you will need to be on foot.
+First, you will need to get from the village of Gavarnie to the flat grass bowl of the mountain which is a bit of a hike.
 But since it’s relatively flat land with just a small incline it’s not too hard.
 From there you can see signs for the trail that you can take to the summit.